If you already own a domain name (such as

 To verify that you own the domain name:

-Go to Google Webmaster Central to add the domain.
+Go to Google Webmaster Central.

 Click Add a Property.

-Enter your domain URL and click Continue.
+Enter your domain name.

 On the Verifications methods page, click the Alternate methods tab.